 - Minimum cumulative GPA or overall high school average of 75% or 2.5

-ADMISSION TO THE PROGRAM: STEPS AND DEADLINES
+ADMISSION TO THE NURSING PROGRAM

 - Applicants are strongly encouraged to attend a Nursing Information Session.